Portland Parenting Time ("Visitation") Attorney

 In the past, the conventional wisdom was that a child should always be primarily with one parent, and that the other parent, no matter how skilled, would have “visitation.”
 Research in the social sciences discredited that position.
 Today, it is the policy of the State of Oregon that a child should have frequent and continuing contact with fit parents who have the ability to act in the child’s best interests.
+Further, effective January 1, 2020, the law regarding parenting time changes for cases filed after that date.
+Under the new law, if a parent requests equal contact with a child, the court may deny the request only if it determines in written findings that equal contact is not in the child's best interests or that it would endanger a child's safety.
+The new law will likely have an impact on how parties, mediators, and the courts resolve disputes about how much time a child should have with each parent.

 A parent’s contact with a child is called “parenting time.”
 Parenting time is always modifiable, based on the best interests of the child.
 To ensure that a child has frequent and continuing contact with each parent, every divorce, legal separation, and paternity judgment involving child custody must include a “parenting plan.”

-Sometimes, a parent may have an issue that could impact his or her fitness, such as a history of drug or alcohol abuse.
+Sometimes, a parent may have an issue that could impact his or her fitness, such as a history of drug or alcohol abuse, physical abuse, or anger issues.
 In those cases, a parenting plan should include provisions to help ensure the child’s safety.
 For example, if one parent is a recovering alcoholic, depending on the circumstances, a parenting plan could include safety measures such as a complete prohibition on alcohol use during parenting time, coupled with random testing for alcohol use.
 Again, your parenting plan can and should be crafted to address the specific issues the other parent may be experiencing.
 Peter has helped a number of clients develop and implement safety provisions in their parenting plans to help protect their children.

 Other times, parents may simply have serious disagreements about what custodial arrangement and parenting plan are in a child’s best interests.
 Lawyers are required by ethical rules to “zealously” represent their clients.
 What that word means, however, may take on a very different meaning when a child’s best interests are at issue.

 Peter has extensive experience in dealing with child custody and parenting time issues.
 Peter is a member of the Association of Family and Conciliation Courts, which is a network of professionals who are committed to serving the best interests of children.
-Peter is committed to advocating for his clients’ parenting time rights with as little unnecessary conflict as possible.
+Peter is committed to advocating for his clients’ custodial and parenting time rights with as little unnecessary conflict as possible.
 A disagreement does not have to become a war, and Peter encourages his clients to work with counselors, parenting coordinators, mediators, child psychologists, and other professionals to resolve disagreements outside of a courtroom whenever possible.
 Whatever your circumstances, Peter will work with you to help resolve custody and parenting time issues fairly, with an understanding of the long-range impact these kinds of disputes have on children and families.

-Copyright © 2010 by Peter Bunch.
+Copyright ©2019 by Peter Bunch.
 All rights reserved.
 No part of this website may be reproduced in any form without written permission.